+- 1. Administrators, managers, and supervisors are responsible for ensuring that only properly qualified and authorized individuals are allowed to drive vehicles in support of university programs and activities under their direction and control. - 2.
+Administrators, in addition to the above, are responsible for assigning responsibility for: - a. fleet safety and compliance with the provisions of this policy within their respective units, and - b. allocating appropriate resources for maintenance and repair of vehicles under their inventory control. - 3.
+Drivers are responsible for operating vehicles on university business in a safe and courteous manner at all times, and for complying with all provisions of this policy (See Section 3.1).
+Drivers have specific responsibilities to only drive on university business when properly authorized, and to immediately notify supervisors of accidents, injuries, loss of license, etc. as outlined in this document.

+- 4. Risk Management Services (RMS) is responsible for providing coordination and oversight for the university's fleet safety program, including the following: - a.
+Maintaining the university Fleet Safety Policy current with applicable state rules, regulations, and industry fleet safety practices. - b.
+Providing or identifying driver safety training programs to meet the needs of the campus community. - c.
+Maintaining a registration database of authorized university drivers. - d.
+Coordinating motor vehicle record (MVR) review of drivers. - e.
+Providing notification to supervisors and department heads concerning driver status, restrictions, and required actions. - f.
+Coordinating insurance claims for losses involving university vehicles. - g.
+Coordinating a vehicle accident review committee.

+5. Parking and Transportation (Motor Pool and Garage Units) is responsible for the following:

 - a.
-Administrators, managers, and supervisors are responsible for ensuring that only properly qualified and authorized individuals are allowed to drive vehicles in support of university programs and activities under their direction and control. - b.
-Administrators, in addition to the above, are responsible for assigning responsibility for (a) fleet safety and compliance with the provisions of this policy within their respective units, and (b) allocating appropriate resources for maintenance and repair of vehicles under their inventory control.

-- c.
-Drivers are responsible for operating vehicles on university business in a safe and courteous manner at all times, and for complying with all provisions of this policy (See Section 3.1).
-Drivers have specific responsibilities to only drive on university business when properly authorized, and to immediately notify supervisors of accidents, injuries, loss of license, etc. as outlined in this document. - d.
-Risk Management and Safety (RM&S) Department is responsible for providing coordination and oversight for the university's fleet safety program, including the following: - 1.
-Maintaining the university Fleet Safety Policy current with applicable state rules, regulations, and industry fleet safety practices. - 2.
-Providing or identifying driver safety training programs to meet the needs of the campus community. - 3.
-Maintaining a registration database of authorized university drivers. - 4.
-Coordinating motor vehicle record (MVR) review of drivers. - 5.
-Providing notification to supervisors and department heads concerning driver status, restrictions, and required actions. - 6.
-Coordinating insurance claims for losses involving university vehicles. - 7.
-Coordinating a vehicle accident review committee. - e Facilities Management (Motor Pool Unit) is responsible for the following: - 1.
-Providing a rental fleet of university vehicles for official use. - 2.
+Providing a rental fleet of university vehicles for official use. - b.
 Ensuring that annual safety inspections and appropriate repairs are made for all university vehicles.